 You might get hungry

-Hunger.
-Another experience you will feel during a full day trip like the Class 4 Middle Fork American One Day Trip.
+You will probably work up an appetite during a full day trip like the Class 4 Middle Fork American One Day Trip.
 All the paddling, holding on, and laughing are sure to make anyone hungry, and our lunches on the river are made differently in order to help with that.
 Our lunches are made with fresh and plentiful options for vegans, vegetarians, and those who eat anything.
 This meal and 45-minute break on a sandy beach will refuel the body and energy levels because there are more rapids just downstream…just as soon as all the cookies and fresh watermelon are eaten.

 There will be photos taken during the day at two of the major rapids, Tunnel Chute and Chunder from a local photography company.
 To learn more about photos check our Rafting photos blog.